 After several minutes, both the email and its attachment should appear in the library:

 That ends the first part of the article on SharePoint and Exchange integration.
 This part included step by step instructions on how to configure email alerts and mail-enabled libraries on SharePoint.
-The second part of the SharePoint – Exchange integration is coming soon.
-It will guide you through the process of configuring Exchange calendars to be displayed in SharePoint and setting up site mailboxes (Feature available in Exchange 2013 and SharePoint 2013 and newer.
-Stay tuned!
+The second part of the SharePoint – Exchange integration is available here.
+It guides you through the process of configuring Exchange calendars to be displayed in SharePoint (calendar overlay) and setting up site mailboxes (Feature available in Exchange 2013 and SharePoint 2013 and newer.)